 Step 1.
 Branding (and brand consistency)

 Brand consistency is crucial in developing and securing both a loyal customer base as well as an effective branding strategy for the long term.
-Maintaining a high level of consistency is all the more important when it comes to how your brand will be perceived.
-You’re not going to remember, let alone respect, a brand that has wildly different messaging across its channels.
+Maintaining a high level of consistency is all the more important regarding how your brand will be perceived.
+You’ll not remember, let alone respect, a brand with wildly different messaging across its channels.

 The robustness that many businesses require for their branding is built using elements like:

 Brand guidelines outline all the ingredients that are required to generate consistency that can withstand the test of time and various platforms.
 These guidelines act as the recipe for the ideal cake for every occasion.
 If used appropriately, brand guidelines can enable you to come up with end results that are always on-brand yet leave ample opportunity for creativity.
 Elements of your guidelines would include the logo, typography, tone of voice, as well as visual brand style and visual branding guidelines.
 Each element should also include examples of what the ideal final product should look like.